Fernvale, Queensland: European settlement

 Following World War II a shortage of men and materials led to a drift away from the area.
 Dairying has been replaced by beef cattle, and a small amount of mixed cropping continues in the surrounding farmlands.

 Fernvale held its first campdraft in 1947 on part of Mr Mat Powell’s property and the Fernvale Campdraft Association was formed.
-Campdrafting has strengthened over the years.

 In the 1980s, the building of the Wivenhoe Dam brought new employment and families into the area.

 Since 1985, the showgrounds is home to the Lowood-Fernvale Pony Club.

 On 7 December 2002, the 8.3 km Fernvale to Lowood section of the disused Brisbane Valley Railway opened as part of the Brisbane Valley Rail Trail a 148 km recreation trail from Ipswich to Blackbutt which provides walkers, cyclists and horse riders an opportunity to experience the history and landscape of the Brisbane River Valley.